isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution299.md

 ---
-title: Automated Tray Sealer
+title: The Automatic Tray Sealer requires employees to fill plastic trays with the product (eg. meat, buns, pasta) after which, the employee will place the trays in the equipment which will then be sealed by the film-like material
 permalink: /productivity-solutions-grant/solutionrepo/solution299
 ---

 ### Description

-The Automatic Tray Sealer requires employees to fill plastic trays with the product (eg. meat, buns, pasta) after which, the employee will place the trays in the equipment which will then be sealed by the film-like material

 ### Details of Solution